EDMONTON VALLEY ZOO

 EDUCATION

-Encouraging and inspiring learning through engaging and memorable events and activities!
 Thousands of Edmonton region students attend zoo school each year.
-Oversubscribed, the school educates young people about animals, their habitats and the challenges to their survival.
+Zoo school educates young people about animals, their habitats and the challenges to their survival.
 The zoo also provides structured public programming for all ages through day camps and specialty programs.
-Staff are broadening the scope and reach of this educational programming in the state-of-the-art education centre that opened in 2012.
+Staff have been able to broaden the scope and reach of educational programming with the state-of-the art education centre.
 The zoo also supports research through education partnerships and conservation program participation.

 STRATEGIES